lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-Inner-Rules title='Inner SCHC Rules'}

-{{Fig-Inner-Compression-GET}} shows the Plaintext obtained for our example GET Request and follows the process of Inner Compression and Encryption until we end up with the Payload to be added in the outer OSCORE Message.
+{{Fig-Inner-Compression-GET}} shows the Plaintext obtained for the example GET Request and follows the process of Inner Compression and Encryption until the end up with the Payload to be added in the outer OSCORE Message.

 In this case, the original message has no payload, and its resulting Plaintext can be compressed up to only 1 byte (size of the RuleID).
 The AEAD algorithm preserves this length in its first output and yields a fixed-size tag that cannot be compressed and has to be included in the OSCORE message.
 This translates into an overhead in total message length, limiting the amount of compression that can be achieved and plays into the cost of adding security to the exchange.